devustine/COS101/fullnotes/06_software-types.md

 **Limitations:**
 Mobile devices have less processing power compared to other computers such as desktops, which is due to their smaller size and portability requirements.

-## Summary
-In this session, we learned about different types of software, including system software and application software.
-An example of system software is the operating system, while an example of application software is a word processor.
-We also explored different types of computers, including supercomputers, desktop computers, and laptops.

-This overview covers the fundamental types of software (system and application software) and the main categories of computers (supercomputers, desktops, laptops, and mobile devices).
-Each type serves specific purposes and is designed to meet different user needs and computing requirements.

-Thank you for your attention, and see you in the next class.